Universal Disk Format: Tools

 Various tools have been developed to work with UDF file systems.
 For Linux, the udftools package contains several tools that can be used directly as a command-line interface, but can also be called by other applications.

 The mkudffs tool creates a new UDF file system on a partition or a disk image file.
 The tool is symbolically linked from mkfs.udf for consistency with other mkfs tools.

 udfinfo shows details of an UDF file system such as the volume label, version, counts of files and directories, and the status of the write protection flags.
 The volume label can be changed using the udflabel tool.

 The write protection flag can "seal" a file system once its authoring is finished and no more changes to it are intended.
 For toggling the write protection setting which makes a file system read-only when activated, a tool called udftune was under development, but has not yet been included in the udftools package as of April 2025, following that its maintainer Pali Rohár has reportedly lost access to his GitHub account.

 wrudf allows the user to modify an UDF file system interactively.
 For example, files can be copied and removed, and directories can be created and removed.

 pktsetup implements packet writing through device files named /dev/pktcdvd0 and counting up.
 These device files are separate from the usual device files of optical drives named /dev/sr0 (where "sr" means "SCSI ROM") and counting up.

+A tool to make UDF filesystems which are read and write compatible across multiple operating systems is available.